 The belief in manifestations of the spirits of the deceased predates even literate societies.
 Animism, a religious view that natural objects possess a spiritual essence (even inanimate objects), is an early case of the belief in a spirit and is associated with the belief in ghosts.
 Another pre-literate concept is the practice of ancestor worship.
 The idea behind ancestor worship is that those deceased members of a lineage have some form of continued existence and are possibly able to affect the lives of the living.
 Many of the religious practices of modern times were influenced by these concepts in attempts to appease the dead spirits.
 Funeral rites, exorcisms, ritual magic, and spiritualism have all been influenced by the idea that the soul exists after death and certain rituals must be performed to ensure peace.

 The notion of ghosts seems to be universal throughout the world.
 The reasons for the soul remaining in some form are different, but the idea is basically the same: something is keeping the spirit in the plane.
 Funeral rites, death rituals, and proper burials are all intended to resolve any issues the spirit has, but those alone may not be enough.
 Some ghosts are said to remain as product of a tragic event where the person died suddenly with unresolved issues.
 Though there’s no scientific proof for this, it would explain the association of some ghosts with war times.
 “White ladies” were the product of this situation.
 A common theme for their death was said to be that they had lost or been betrayed by a husband or fiancé.
 Other deaths weren’t the result of a tragic or sudden event, but the ghosts have unresolved business, perhaps with a family member or acquaintance.
-In many traditional accounts, ghosts were thought to be those looking for vengeance or imprisoned on earth for their own wrong doings during life.
+In many traditional accounts, ghosts were thought to be those looking for vengeance or imprisoned on earth for their own misdeeds during life.

 The places where ghosts are known to be seen are often called haunted.
 Most often these spirits are deceased who were formerly associated with the property; whether they had family there, were former residents themselves, or some other form of attachment to the location.
 Extremely tragic events such as murder, accidental death, or suicide may also be responsible for the spirits of the death being in a location.
 Ghosts have also been said to haunt locations such as ships, historical war sights, and especially graveyards.
 Many historical houses have garnered attention for supposedly being haunted.
 They have become the attraction of “ghost hunters” and others interested in ghosts or spirits.
 This has also prompted false ghost stories in some places that have an interesting history that is easy to spin tales around.
 The stories are made to attract tourism, but many of them have prompted a serious inquiry into the possibility of ghosts.